gabrielwillz/Projeto-Clone-Netflix/README.md

 # Projeto-Clone-Netflix
 This project is a simplified front end clone of Netflix.
-It was created with React and CSS.
+It was created with React, CSS and JavaScript.
 It uses The THEMOVIEDB Api.

 # Runing Project Locally
 * Install dependencies: run npm install in root project